 A couple of minutes later, the brilliant Josh Moreman, the goalscorer in the first game and causer of all sorts of havoc again in the second match, fired a shot just wide.
 Griffiths almost doubled the lead when another lob hit the post after Tom Waumsley had taken advantage of a mix-up between Pemberton and Tes Robinson.

 Tim Jackson then came to the rescue when Moreman’s shot was cleared off the line after he had superbly rounded Pemberton.

-But then the momentum turned in an instant, Ross Watson having little to complain about for scything down Marvin Nisbett in full flow.
+But then the momentum turned in an instant, Ross Watson having little to complain about when sent off for scything down Marvin Nisbett in full flow.

 Shortly afterwards it was Nisbett who put the finishing touch to an attack which bounced around the penalty area, giving new hope and buoyancy to Ian Rowe‘s side.